monktastic/blog/pages/dream/insanity.md

 But there's another possibility.
 Wisdom traditions exist to prepare your mind for insights that it otherwise could not handle.
-The reason that psychedelic trips sometimes result in intractable symptoms isn't because "some neurotransmitters something something" (though that may be the best explanation from *within the dream*).
+The reason that psychedelic trips sometimes result in intractable symptoms isn't because "some neurotransmitters something something" (though that may indeed be the best explanation from *within the dream*).
 The real reason is that we are encountering *genuine dream-transcending insights* that we may not be ready for.
 They get lost in translation into our unprepared minds, and *nothing could be scarier*.

 > *I heard 'Well, [he] finally did it, he broke through, I knew he would find the truth at some point.
 It was good being in his movie, let's all say goodbye to him, he's about to leave us, but watch out, you don't want to go with him now!'
 The realization that my friends were cardboard cutouts just killed me, I mean I would have been less shocked if my friends had pulled out a pistol right then and there and shot me.
 It felt like that, but so much worse.
 I can deal with pain & injury, but not the Ultimate Vision.
 Damnit, Lady Salvia, why did you have to go and show me that?
 God, that wasn't cool at all!!*
 >